Tensor products of Leibniz bimodules and Grothendieck rings: Truncated tensor products for Leibniz bimodules

-\begin{proof} (a) is an immediate consequence of Theorem \ref{main}\,(a) or (c), and similarly, (b) follows from Theorem \ref{main}\,(b) or (d).
-Moreover, (c) is a special case of Theorem~\ref{main}\,(a) or (d), and (d) is a special case of Theorem~\ref{main}\,(b) or (c). \end{proof}
+\begin{proof} (a) is an immediate consequence of Theorem~\ref{main}\,(a) or (c), and similarly, (b) follows from Theorem~\ref{main}\,(b) or (d).
+Moreover, (c) is a~special case of Theorem~\ref{main}\,(a) or (d), and (d) is a~special case of Theorem~\ref{main}\,(b) or (c). \end{proof}

-Recall that a {\em trivial Leibniz bimodule\/} is a Leibniz bimodule with trivial left and right actions.
-In particular, the ground field $\fbb$ of a Leibniz algebra $\lf$ with trivial left and right $\lf$-actions is called the {\em one-dimensional trivial $\lf$-bimodule\/} and will be denoted by $F_0^{s/a}$.
+Recall that a~\emph{trivial Leibniz bimodule\/} is a~Leibniz bimodule with trivial left and right actions.
+In particular, the ground field $\fbb$ of a~Leibniz algebra $\lf$ with trivial left and right $\lf$-actions is called the \emph{one-dimensional trivial $\lf$-bimodule\/} and will be denoted by $F_0^{s/a}$.
 Note that trivial Leibniz bimodules are symmetric and anti-symmetric.
-As an immediate consequence of Theorem \ref{main} we obtain that the truncated tensor product of a trivial bimodule with an arbitrary bimodule coincides with the ``natural" tensor product defined in Section \ref{weak}:
+As an immediate consequence of Theorem~\ref{main} we obtain that the truncated tensor product of a~trivial bimodule with an arbitrary bimodule coincides with the ``natural'' tensor product defined in Section~\ref{weak}: \begin{corollary} Let $\lf$ be a~Leibniz algebra over a~field $\fbb$, and let $M$ and $N$ be $\lf$-bimodules.
+If one of the $\lf$-bimodules is trivial, then $M\ovo N=M\und N=M\otimes N$.
+In particular,